Need to talk? Call 1800 882 436.

 • Staff will help you to begin breast feeding when you and your baby are ready.

-The neonatal intensive care unit (NICU) has specialist medical staff and equipment to care for premature and sick newborn babies.
+The neonatal intensive care unit (NICU) is a hospital ward with specialist medical staff and equipment to care for premature and sick newborn babies.
 This part of the hospital is sometimes called the intensive care nursery or newborn intensive care unit.

 The NICU has highly trained staff and advanced life support equipment designed to meet the unique needs of newborn babies.
 Not all maternity hospitals have a NICU, so if your baby needs specialised care, you may need to travel to a different hospital.